MaksymYakushev/Coffee-Sales-DA/README.md

 | 5 | Saturday | 4643.16 |
 | 6 | Monday | 4541.08 |
 | 7 | Wednesday | 4363.22|

+The most profitable day is Tuesday 5102.06 and the least profitable day is Wednesday 4363.22.
+Tuesday is the most profitable day, it would be wise to focus on marketing campaigns and offers that sustain this trend.
+On Wednesday, additional promotions or discounts could be introduced to boost profits.

 b) The most profitable hours
 ```sql